sbrina813/backup-blog/_posts/2015-09-06-Variable_Scope_n_Hoisting.markdown

 - **No Block-Level Scope**(variables scoped to surrounding curly brackets) example: variable in function without "var" is to be a global variable.

-- **Local Variables Have Priority Over Global Variables in Functions** If you declare a global variable and a local variable with the same name, the local variable will have priority when you attempt to use the variable inside a function (local scope):
+- **Local Variables Have Priority Over Global Variables in Functions** If you declare a global variable and a local variable with the same name, the local variable will have priority when you attempt to use the variable inside a function (local scope)

 	var name = "Paul";